gianmarco-masala/DrumSampler/README.md

 Important note: this software was made for educational purposes only, it has multiple bugs and frequent cracks/clips in the outcoming audio that I'm definetely not going to fix for now, so if you want to use it as a working plugin, or even worse you're planning to start a similar project using this code, please don't!
 Refer to official JUCE tutorials instead.

+GUI is deactivated so you have to run it with the AudioPluginHost, otherwise you will not see parameters!
+Kick is pre-mapped to C4 and Snare to C#4.

 Made with JUCE v6.0.5